-COVID-19 outbreaks have led to widespread closures of State and Federal government offices, reduction of government and medical services, and disruption of transportation systems, including driver shortages and related interruption of supply chains, which are heavily dependent on continued CMV operations.
-FMCSA finds that the circumstances surrounding this waiver are unique because such government and medical operations are not providing their usual level of service.
+The COVID-19 public health emergency has led to widespread closures of State and Federal government offices, reduction of government and medical services, and disruption of transportation systems, including driver shortages and related interruption of supply chains, which are heavily dependent on continued CMV operations.
+FMCSA finds that the circumstances surrounding this waiver are unique and are continuing because such government and medical operations are not providing their usual level of service.

-For the reasons above, FMCSA grants, until June 30, 2020, a waiver as provided above, subject to the terms and conditions below.
+For the reasons above, FMCSA grants, until September 30, 2020, a waiver as provided above, subject to the terms, conditions and restrictions below.